How to Dissolve a Nonprofit Corporation in California

 • the name of your nonprofit

-• a statement that the nonprofit has been completely wound up and is dissolved
+• a statement that the nonprofit has been completely wound up and is dissolved, and

-• a statement that all final returns required under the California Revenue and Taxation Code have been or will be filed with the California Franchise Tax Board; and
+• a statement that all required final returns have been or will be filed with the FTB.

 Streamlined Dissolution Procedure for Certain Eligible Nonprofits

-• the certificate of dissolution is being filed within 24 months after the corporation's articles of incorporation were filed;
+• the certificate of dissolution is being filed within 24 months of the date the nonprofit's articles of incorporation were filed

-• the corporation does not have any outstanding debts or other liabilities, other than tax liabilities, and all existing tax liabilities will be satisfied or be assumed by another individual or entity;
+• the nonprofit doesn't have any outstanding debts or other liabilities, other than tax liabilities, and all existing tax liabilities will be satisfied or be assumed by another individual or entity

-• a final franchise tax return has been or will be filed with the Franchise Tax Board;
+• a final franchise tax return has been or will be filed with the FTB

-• the known assets of the corporation remaining after paying any known debts or liabilities have been distributed as required by law; and
+• the known assets of the nonprofit remaining after paying any known debts or liabilities have been distributed as required by law or the nonprofit doesn't have any known assets

 This article covers only the most basic steps of voluntary dissolution after your nonprofit has started doing business.
 There are many additional, more specific rules, covering things like: